 The COVID-19 pandemic has been incredibly disruptive to patients and the healthcare system.
 Doctors and patients have had to find new ways of working together so everyone can remain as safe as possible.
 As part of this disruption, there has been a shift to telemedicine visits, where patients meet with their healthcare providers by video or phone as an alternative to in-person visits.
 However, access to telemedicine may not be the same for all patients

 At the annual meeting of the American Society of Hematology (ASH) 2021, Dr. Matthew Davids, Associate Director of the Center for Chronic Lymphocytic Leukemia (CLL) at Dana-Farber Cancer Institute in Boston, MA, interviewed Dr. Deborah Stephens, a CLL specialist at the University of Utah Huntsman Cancer Institute.
 They discussed results from a study looking at racial disparities in the use of telemedicine during the COVID-19 pandemic.

 - This study used a national database of de-identified patient information to look at telemedicine use among patients with blood cancers.

-- Approximately 18,000 patients with various blood cancers, including CLL, and about 2,000 of these patients identified as Black.
+- Approximately 18,000 patients with various blood cancers participated, including those with CLL / SLL, and about 2,000 of the participants self-identified as Black.

-- Throughout the pandemic, there was no change in in-person visit rates for Black patients regardless of whether they received oral or inpatient treatments.
+- Throughout the pandemic, there was no change for in-person visit rates amongst Black patients, regardless of whether they received oral or inpatient treatments.

 - In-person visit rates for White patients receiving oral treatments decreased, accompanied by increased use of telemedicine visits.